 Threat: “Jamaican vomiting sickness”

 This is one Caribbean fruit I never came across during my travels—probably because it’s most often associated with Jamaica and it’s illegal in some other places.
 It’s actually the national fruit of Jamaica.
 They also have something called “Jamaican Vomiting Sickness,” which is also associated with the ackee.

 Unripe ackee contains the poison hypoglycin.
 Preparers must wait for the fruit to turn red and open up, signalling that it is ripe.
 Ackee has three components: a red skin, yellow fruit, and black seeds.
 Stick with the yellow fruit and you’ll be ok.
 The seeds are ALWAYS poisonous Get a bite of the skin or seeds, and your vomiting will make the flu look like a trip to Disneyland.

-3. Maggoty Cheese, Latin America
+3. Maggoty Cheese, Italy